Incorporating a radiative hydrodynamics scheme in the numerical-relativity code BAM: BNS Simulations

 \subsection{Long Inspiral Simulations}

-Our long simulations cover $\approx$ 14 orbits before the merger and are performed with four different resolutions (see Table~\ref{tab:2}); cf.~Appendix~\ref{app:A} for a convergence study.
-The quasi-circular orbit has an eccentricity of $\approx 7\times 10^{-4}$ after applying an eccentricity reduction procedure~\cite{Kyutoku:2014yba,Dietrich:2015pxa} to the ID.
-In the next sections, unless stated otherwise, we use the R4 resolution.
+Our long simulations cover $\approx$ 14 orbits before the merger and are performed with four different resolutions (see Table~\ref{tab:2}; for a comparison, see Appendix~\ref{app:A} for a convergence study).
+The quasi-circular orbit has an eccentricity of $\approx$ $7\times 10^{-4}$ after applying an eccentricity reduction procedure~\cite{Kyutoku:2014yba,Dietrich:2015pxa} to the ID.
+In the next sections, unless stated otherwise, we use the \mbox{R4 resolution}.
 Our ID corresponds to an isentropic configuration with constant entropy per baryon equal to $s \sim 1~k_B$ and $\beta$-equilibrium.